A2Amir/Generative-Adversarial-Network--GAN-/README.md

-# Generative Adversarial Network (GAN)
+The Mathematics behind the Generative Adversarial Networks (GANs)

 In this report I will explain and code the mathematical principles of the